murimikris/Supermarket-sales-EDA/README.md

 ### Payment Preferences

 Payment method preferences vary by city and customer type.
 E-wallets are the most popular overall, yet cash payments generate more revenue, especially in Naypyitaw.
-Credit card payments are least common but are most frequent among members compared to normal customers.
+Credit card payments are the least common but are most frequent among members compared to normal customers.
 Understanding these preferences helps in optimizing the payment process to enhance customer convenience and satisfaction.

 ### Customer Satisfaction and Ratings